Scientific Name

 How to Grow and Care

 Water the Gazania, keeping it moist after planting until you see new growth.
-Once growing on its own, this plant is quite drought tolerant, and only requires supplemental water during droughts of three weeks or more.
-Water in the morning, as Gazanias can succumb to stem and root rots, powdery mildew and leaf spot that can result from staying wet for too long.
+Once growing on its own, this plant is quite a drought-tolerant and only requires supplemental water during droughts of three weeks or more.
+Water in the morning, as Gazanias can succumb to stem and root rots, powdery mildew, and leaf spot that can result from staying wet for too long.

 Origin